 Observant Jewish men cover their heads at all times, usually with a small skullcap known as a yarmulke or kippah.
 If for evidential purposes the skullcap needs to be removed, a suitable replacement, such as a cap or hat, should be offered.
 Some observant Jewish men may also wear a tasselled garment, called tzitzit [tsi-tsit], as an undergarment and this may be visible below their waist.
 Some Charedi men wear their tzitzit as an over-garment.

 Married Orthodox Jewish women cover

-their hair, or wear a wig, at all times as a sign of modesty.
+a sign of modesty.
 They will only wear modest clothing and many will not wear trousers, short skirts or short sleeves.